Stellar streams and dark substructure: the diffusion regime: Acknowledgements

 \section{Acknowledgements}

 We thank Simon White, Sam Young, Elisa Ferreira, Ippei Obata, Minh Nguyen, Andrija Kostic, and Laura Herold for useful discussions.
+We also thank the anonymous referee whose detailed feedback helped to improve the clarity of this work significantly.
 FS acknowledges support from the Starting Grant (ERC-2015-STG 678652) `GrInflaGal' from the European Research Council.